10 Common Mistakes Beginners Make with HIIT Workouts

 - Difficulty Level: Beginner-friendly

-Mistake: Jumping straight into intense intervals without warming up can lead to injury.
+Mistake: Jumping straight into intense intervals without preparing the body can lead to injury.

-Fix: Always start with a 5-minute warm-up that includes dynamic stretches like arm circles, leg swings, and light jogging in place.
+Solution: Always start with a 5-minute warm-up to increase your heart rate and loosen your muscles.
+Try dynamic stretches like arm circles, leg swings, and walking lunges.

 2. Poor Form